 - Forget to check the weather forecast

-- Assume one set of clothes is fine, even if the weather says sun.
-Pack plenty of spare socks/pants/sweaters.
+- Assume one set of clothes is fine, even if the forecast says sun.
+Pack plenty of spare socks/pants/sweaters

-Introducing a new member to your family is a wonderful experience and each new experience encountered brings a mixture of joy and pride to both parent and child: their first smile, first word, first step.
-If you are already an avid hiker, then you may also be looking forward to the day when you can enjoy your first hikes together too.
+Introducing a new member to your family is full of new experiences: their first smile, first word, first step.
+If you’re already an avid hiker, then you may also be looking forward to the day when you can enjoy your first hikes together too.
 It’s time to start creating memories!

-How soon you get out on the trail should be entirely based on how comfortable you are with the concept, although many people will advise you to get them out as early as possible to fast track their development.
+How soon you get out on the trail should be entirely based on how comfortable you are with the concept, although some other parents do advise to get your kids out on the trail as early as possible to fast-track their development.
 Certainly getting out into the fresh air and beauty of nature can do wondrous things for sleep-deprived, stressed new parents.
 You just need to know how to prepare correctly.

-Family hiking can be a tad intimidating at first, even if you are an experienced hiker yourself who has spent years preparing yourself.
+Family hiking can be a tad intimidating at first, even if you are an experienced hiker who has spent years preparing for yourself.

 We’ve pulled together as much wisdom as possible and packed this page with a bounty of tips to help you get your little ‘uns on the right trail, with as little stress (and as few tantrums) as possible.
 Whether you are new to hiking yourself or have reached the summit of every peak in your state, we have got you covered.

-When selecting a hike, our recommendation is that you consider these two things first and foremost;
+When selecting a hike, we recommend that you first and foremost consider these two things;

-When starting your little ones out, pick something easy with little, if any, incline.
+When starting your kiddos out, pick something easy with little, if any, incline.
 Essentially, nothing too long or strenuous for little legs.
 Hikes in places close to home with properly paved paths are a good starting point.

-As such, do not expect to make it to your trail goal every time, so traveling for several hours may end up being a waste of time if you end up being back in the car faster than you can say “Billy stole my stick – I’m bored.
+As such, don’t expect to reach your trail goal every time, so traveling for several hours on the road may end up being a waste of time if you end up being back in the car faster than you can say “Ethan stole my stick – I’m bored.
 I want to go home”.

 Once your kids become more accustomed and capable, you can begin to venture further from home, or up the difficulty a little bit (but remember to go slow).

-Hiking for kids is all about the experience, so choose a trail that has some impressive features along the way like a waterfall, lake or kids play park that will keep them occupied.
+Hiking for kids is all about the experience, so choose a trail that has some impressive features along the way such as a waterfall, lake, or kids play park to keep them occupied.
 It’s also a good idea to have an ultimate destination in mind that will give them some motivation to keep their little legs moving (although it may not necessarily reduce the occurrences of “are we there yet?”).